 Are plums healthy for chickens?

 Chickens can eat plums as a healthy snack.
-Plums are known for their nutrients and juicy flesh, which your pets will find irresistible.
+Plums, known for their nutrients and juicy flesh, are often irresistible to chickens.

 When you treat your chickens with plums, here are some health benefits that they could get:

 Antioxidants are essential for your chickens’ general health.
 This compound helps to combat free radicals which harm cells in the body, to keep them safe from a variety of diseases.

 Plums contain a lot of vitamin C. This vitamin helps boost your chickens’ immune system so they will have a healthier heart and be less prone to sickness.
 If they become ill, provide them with vitamin C to reduce inflammation and help them recover faster.